Snowmobiling with the Kids outside of Deer Valley

 You can either bring your own outdoor gear, or you can rent when you get there.
-There is everything from boots to jackets to mittens to rent.
+They have everything from boots to jackets and mittens to rent.
 Helmets are a must and if you don't have one, it is included in your rental price.
 Also, you will need either sunglasses or ski goggles.
 I would suggest your goggles as it helps when you're zipping along to see better and your eyes won't be watering.

 The tour is guided and we were greeted by Tabatha who had our snowmobiles out and ready.
 If you've never driven a snowmobile, no worries.
 Tabatha gave us a safety talk on how to operate the machines, what the tour was going to be like, where we were heading and how to stop/start and what to do if you got stuck.
 The machines have heated handles and are smooth to operate.
 We took our time on the way up to the great views!
 There was a meadow area where we had some time to go in circles and have some fun.

 Tabitha was able to judge our driving skills as we went along the trails and took us back a really fun way down a small ridge.
 I guess we passed the "ok drivers" test.
 Once back at camp, there were lots of smiles and "can we go again?", so I guess it was a success.

 2. Make sure you wear boots